dougeby/IntuneDocs/intune/introduction-intune.md

 How you use the device and app management features of Intune and EMS data protection depends on the [business problem you’re trying to solve](#common-business-problems-that-intune-helps-solve).
 For example:
 * You’ll make strong use of device management if you're creating a pool of single-use devices to be shared by shift workers in a retail store.
 * You’ll lean on app management and data protection if you allow your workforce to use their personal devices to access corporate data (BYOD).
-* If you are issuing corporate phones to information workers, you’ll rely heavily on all of the technologies.
+* If you are issuing corporate phones to information workers, you’ll rely on all of the technologies.

 ## Intune device management explained
 Intune device management works by using the protocols or APIs that are available in the mobile operating systems.
 It includes tasks like:
-* Enrolling devices into management so IT has an inventory of devices that are accessing corporate services
+* Enrolling devices into management so your IT department has an inventory of devices that are accessing corporate services
 * Configuring devices to ensure they meet company security and health standards
 * Providing certificates and Wi-Fi/VPN profiles to access corporate services
 * Reporting on and measuring device compliance to corporate standards